Stay-At-Home Mom Shame - Baby Chick

 “And yep.
 I love it.”

-Because I know one day, all too soon, I will be sitting across from clients listening to their problems and helping them navigate through them while my boys are off living life.
-But for today, I am home with four crazies that are my job.
-My life.
-My passion.
+Because I know one day, all too soon, I will be sitting across from clients, listening to their problems and helping them navigate through them while my boys are off living life.
+But today, I am home with four crazies who are my job, my life, and my passion.
 And today, I’m here to say I’ve got no shame in the stay-at-home-mom game.

 Share